 In 2013, the Health Level Seven International (HL7) released an implementation guide for clinical genomics that details how genetic test results should be implemented into the EHR for both sequencing and genotyping based tests, and includes both disease causing and pharmacogenomic variants.
 Shortly after in 2015, AMP formally endorsed as set of standardized terms describing clinical significance that are being used in ClinGen, ClinVar, and PharmGKB.

 Additionally, CPIC recently led an effort to standardize terms for clinical pharmacogenomic tests.
-The goal of the project was to create standardized terms to be used in CPIC guidelines and to have these standardized pharmacogenomic terms adopted broadly by clinical genetic testing laboratories and relevant professional societies and organizations.
+The goal of the project was to create standardized terms to be used in CPIC guidelines and to have these standardized pharmacogenomic terms adopted broadly by clinical genetic testing laboratories and relevant professional societies and organizations (PMID: 27441996).
 The Logical Observation Identifier Names and Codes (LOINC) terminology system has become standard for the reporting of laboratory test results and interpretations.
 CPIC has worked to further facilitate improvements in clinical decision support by obtaining LOINC identifies for pharmacogenomic interpretation codes, which specify the gene product and its role (metabolize vs. function vs. risk), and the answer list specifying the level of each interpretation code (PMID: 27441996).

 Continuing work in this area, led by the CPIC Informatics Working Group, aims to standardize another widely used medical terminology particularly important to clinical decision support, the Systematized Nomenclature of Medicine – Clinical Terms (SNOMED CT).
 The working group identified 39 concepts in need or replacement or updating and 18 to be removed from the current SNOMED CT library.
 A formal request was submitted and subsequently approved and the new concepts were implemented in January 2018 (www.snomed.org/snomed-ct).